-Regular drinking of orange juice prevents kidney diseases and reduces the risk of kidney stones.
+Drinking orange juice regularly prevents kidney diseases and reduces the risk of kidney stones.

 4. Lowers Cholesterol

-Being full of soluble fiber, oranges are helpful in lowering cholesterol.
+Being full of soluble fiber, they are helpful in lowering cholesterol.

 5. Helps the Heart to Function

-They are full of potassium, an electrolyte mineral is responsible for helping the heart function well.
+They are full of potassium an electrolyte mineral that is responsible for helping the heart function well.
 When potassium levels get too low, you may develop an abnormal heart rhythm, known as an arrhythmia.

 6. Risk of Disease is Lowered